Skip to main content

-Rethinking Trade as a Strategic Tool
+Trade as a National Security Strategy

 For years, the conventional wisdom among political and economic leaders has been that expanded global trade leads to peace.
 This belief, rooted in liberal theory, suggests that countries with strong economic ties are less likely to go to war.
 However, in an increasingly competitive world, this idea is being challenged.
 Trade is no longer simply a neutral economic activity; it has become a powerful tool of national strategy.